0

 The building is the headquarters of First National of Nebraska.
 At 634 feet and 45 stories high, its height was chosen specifically to one-up 801 Grand, the tallest building in Des Moines, Iowa.
 801 Grand is just four feet and one story shorter than the First National Bank Tower.

-Text imported from Wikipedia article "First National Bank Tower" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "First National Bank Tower" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants